 We’ll begin with the GYMAN Camping Lanterns.
 You can get two of these for less than $10 which is already a bargain, but this does come across as a bit suspect.
 After all, how good can they be with an average price of $5?
 Suffice it to say, we were pleasantly surprised and we think you will be too.

 Each of these lanterns contains 30 (admittedly fairly dim) LEDs.
 They’re powered by three AA batteries and claim to offer up to 12 hours of light before the batteries need to be replaced.
-The first set of batteries is included so you don’t have to spend any extra money in a pinch, which is nice.
+The first set of batteries is included so you don’t have to spend any additional money in a pinch, which is nice.

 Despite their low price, these lanterns are pretty versatile.
 They have a magnetic base for stability and are both sturdy and water-resistant.
 It’s important to note the distinction between water-resistant and waterproof, though: you won’t want to take these out in a rainstorm.